-- A. Rotary Actuator rack and pinion style design. - Rack, pinion, and shaft bearings are constantly lubricated by the hydraulic oil for extended life. - Body and caps are made of high quality ductile iron. - Pinion output shaft and racks are made of high tensile alloy steel. - The rotary actuator provides smooth motion throughout the lift cycle, which results in longer cart life with virtually no cart damage or abuse. - B. The BTL 208-20 lift unit measures as little as 6 5/16" thick from the back of the mainframe to the front of the lift saddle in the down position.
-The BTL lift unit also rotates underneath the hopper to allow for easy dumping of other containers without interference. - C. The BTL 208-20 faceplate is normally at 45 degrees in the dump position in order to completely eject all materials into the hopper. - D. The BTL 208-20 lift unit operates at a cycle time of 8 to 10 seconds for safe, fast, efficient service. - Note: Cycle time is controlled by flowrate, as flowrate increases, cycle time decreases.
-In order to avoid injury and maintain manufacturer's warranty never operate outside the cycle time listed above - E. Recommended flow rate is 2 to 2 1/2 GPM. - F. Hydraulic pressure requirements are as follows: - 2000 to 2500 PSI normal working pressure - 3000 PSI maximum pressure - G. BTL 208-20 lift units can be a bolt on type installation for easy, quick maintenance and less downtime. - H. All parts are manufactured and kept in stock at Bayne Machine Works, Inc. for fast response to customer requests. - I. Two (2) year limited warranty from date of delivery on all units and models when properly maintained and operated within the recommended cycle time.
+A. Rotary Actuator - rack and pinion style design.

+- Rack, pinion, and shaft bearings are constantly lubricated by the hydraulic oil for extended life. - Body and caps are made of high quality ductile iron. - Pinion output shaft and racks are made of high tensile alloy steel. - The rotary actuator provides smooth motion throughout the lift cycle, which results in longer cart life with virtually no cart damage or abuse. - B. The lift unit measures as little as 5 3/4" thick from the back of the mainframe to the front of the lift saddle in the down position.
+The unit also rotates underneath the hopper to allow for easy dumping of large commercial containers without interference. - C. The faceplate is normally at 41 degrees in the dump position in order to completely eject all materials into the hopper.
+See drawing on Page 31 [31]. - D. The lift unit operates at a cycle time of 8 to 10 seconds for safe, fast, efficient service.

+Cycle time is controlled by flowrate, as flowrate increases, cycle times decrease.

+Never exceed the cycle times listed above.
+In order to avoid injury and maintain manufacturer's warranty never operate outside of these recommendations.

+E. Recommended flow rate is 1-1/2 to 2 GPM.

+F. Hydraulic pressure requirements are as follows:

+- 2000 to 2500 PSI normal working pressure - 3000 PSI maximum pressure

+G.Lift units can be a bolt-on type installation for easy, quick maintenance and less downtime.

+- H. All parts are manufactured and kept in stock at Bayne Machine Works, Inc. for fast response to customer request. - I. Two (2) year limited warranty from date of delivery on all units and models when properly maintained and operated within the recommended cycle time.

-All lift units and parts are inspected by our Quality Control Department before shipment to insure that you always receive the highest quality available in the lift business.
-For more information, please contact us at 1/800/535-2671 or by fax at 1/864/458-7519.
+All lift units and parts are inspected by our Quality Control Department before shipment to guarantee the highest performance and satisfaction.

+For more information, please contact us at 800.535.2671 or by fax at 256.585.6762.

-INSTALLATION INSTRUCTIONS (WI-0238-A)
+INSTALLATION INSTRUCTIONS

+WI-0238-A